-- (1) The Minamata Convention on Mercury10 ('the Agreement') was concluded by the Union by Council Decision (EU) 2017/93911 and entered into force on 16 August 2017. - (2) Pursuant to Decision MC-1/1 on Rules of Procedures adopted by the Conference of the Parties to the Agreement ('Conference of the Parties') at its first meeting, the Parties shall make every effort to reach agreement on all matters of substance by consensus. - (3) The Conference of the Parties to the Agreement, during its third meeting on 25-29 November 2019, adopted Decision MC-3/512 setting thresholds for waste consisting of or containing mercury or mercury compounds, as referred to in Article 11, paragraph 2, of the Agreement, and requiring the group of technical experts, established by the Conference of the Parties at its second meeting on 19-23 November 2018, to develop thresholds for waste contaminated with mercury or mercury compounds ('mercury contaminated waste'), including for tailings from mining other than primary mercury mining. - (4) The Conference of the Parties, during the second segment of its fourth meeting on 21-25 March 2022, is expected to adopt a Decision ('the proposed Decision') on thresholds for mercury contaminated waste, as referred to in Article 11, paragraph 2, of the Agreement, which would, as a result, define the scope of application of Article 11 of the Agreement for such waste.
-Whereas mercury contaminated waste that would
+- (1) The Minamata Convention on Mercury ('the Agreement') was concluded by the Union by Council Decision (EU) 2017/939 and entered into force on 16 August 2017. - (2) Pursuant to Decision MC-1/1 on Rules of Procedures adopted by the Conference of the Parties to the Agreement ('Conference of the Parties') at its first meeting, the Parties shall make every effort to reach agreement on all matters of substance by consensus. - (3) The Conference of the Parties to the Agreement, during its third meeting on 25-29 November 2019, adopted Decision MC-3/5 setting thresholds for waste consisting of or containing mercury or mercury compounds, as referred to in Article 11, paragraph 2, of the Agreement, and requiring the group of technical experts, established by the Conference of the Parties at its second meeting on 19-23 November 2018, to develop thresholds for waste contaminated with mercury or mercury compounds ('mercury contaminated waste'), including for tailings from mining other than primary mercury mining. - (4) The Conference of the Parties, during the second segment of its fourth meeting on 21-25 March 2022, was not able to adopt a Decision on thresholds for mercury contaminated waste, as referred to in Article 11, paragraph 2 (c), of the Agreement.
+Rather, Decision MC-4/6 requested the group of technical experts to continue its work primarily by electronic means and to hold one face-to-face meeting of sufficient duration to address mercury wastes falling under paragraph 2 (c) of article 11, subject to the availability of resources, and to report on its work to the Conference of the Parties at its fifth meeting.

-Certified copy of the Minamata Convention on Mercury available at: https://treaties.un.org/doc/Treaties/2013/10/20131010% 2011-16% 20AM/CTC-XXVII-17.pdf fall under Article 11, paragraph 2, of the Agreement, should be subject to environmentally sound management by virtue of Article 11, paragraph 3, of that Agreement.
+&lt;sup>15 Certified copy of the Minamata Convention on Mercury, available at: https://treaties.un.org/doc/Treaties/2013/10/20131010%2011-16%20AM/CTC-XXVII-17.pdf

-Council Decision (EU) 2017/939 of 11 May 2017 on the conclusion on behalf of the European Union of the Minamata Convention on Mercury (OJ L 142, 2.6.2017, p.
+&lt;sup>16 Council Decision (EU) 2017/939 of 11 May 2017 on the conclusion on behalf of the European Union of the Minamata Convention on Mercury (OJ L 142, 2.6.2017, p.
 4).